uerbzr/course-devops-branch-example/README.md

-# Course Devops Branch Example
+# Course Devops Branching Example

+This repository has a number of branches.
+Feel free to fork and try some of the commands below.

 ## Setup